Expiration date on files and folders

 Sometimes you want to share some files or photos temporary with someone so that he/she can download.
 If you can select in the menu a date until when the folder is accessible the process is automated.
 I do not need to go back to the folder and remove the access rights manually.
 Also it makes sure that I do not forget to remove the access rights.

-As a first step, we will be adding the ability for administrators to expire external users’ access to entire site collections after a mandatory expiration period, as we discussed at Ignite 2018.
-That feature will be rolling out in CY19Q1.
+We will be adding the ability for administrators to expire external users’ access to entire site collections after a mandatory expiration period, as we discussed at Ignite 2018.
+That feature will be rolling out in CY19Q3.